 BASES members can apply to enroll on the SEPAR twice a year, in February and August.

-Candidates are required to complete the SEPAR Online Application Form by the application deadline (1 Feb or 1 Aug).
+Candidates are required to complete the SEPAR Online Application Form by the application deadline.
 Candidates will be informed of their acceptance (or requirement to provide any further necessary information) within 4 weeks.
 Specific information regarding the application process and requirements can be found in the SEPAR Qualification Handbook.